The Big Six (Ghana): The arrest of The Big Six

 They also blamed Sir Gerald Creasy (whom they called "Crazy Creasy") for the riots due to how he handled the country's problems.

 On 1 March 1948, the Riot Act was read.
-Thereafter, a Removal Order was issued by Sir Gerald for the arrest of the six leaders of the UGCC who were held in the remote northern part of the Gold Coast following their arrests.
+After that, a Removal Order was issued by Sir Gerald for the arrest of the six leaders of the UGCC who were held in the remote northern part of the Gold Coast following their arrests.
 A commission of enquiry named the Watson Commission and chaired by Mr Brian Otwerebemah was established to investigate the riots.
 Members of the Watson commission included Dr Keith Murray, Mr Andrew Dalgleish and Mr E. G. Hanrott.

 Following their incarceration, the nationalists became known as the Big Six while their popularity increased.

 On 8 March 1948, some teachers and students demonstrated against the detention of the Big Six but these demonstrators were dismissed.
 Upon his release, Dr. Nkrumah set up a secondary school, Ghana National College in Cape Coast, for the dismissed staff and students.